-Our firm's monitoring program is based on a consistent network-wide inspections program for Assurance based on professional standards relating to quality control, including ISQC 1, as well as network policies, procedures, tools and guidance.
+Our firm's monitoring programme is based on a consistent network-wide inspections programme for Assurance based on professional standards relating to quality control, including ISQC 1, as well as network policies, procedures, tools and guidance.

-ECRs are risk-focused reviews of completed engagements covering, on a periodic basis, individuals in our firm who are authorized to sign audit or non-audit assurance reports.
+ECRs are risk-focused reviews of completed engagements covering, on a periodic basis, individuals in our firm who are authorised to sign audit, non-audit assurance or related services reports.
 The review assesses whether an engagement was performed in compliance with PwC Audit guidance, applicable professional standards and other applicable engagement-related policies and procedures.
 Each signer is reviewed at least once every five years, unless a more frequent review is required based on the profile of that signer's client engagements.

 Reviews are led by experienced Assurance partners, supported by objective teams of partners, directors, senior managers and other specialists.
 ECR reviewers may be sourced from other member firms if needed to provide appropriate expertise or objectivity.
-Review teams receive training to support them in fulfilling their responsibilities and utilize a range of checklists and tools developed at the network level when conducting their inspection procedures.
-The network inspection team support review teams with support on consistent application of guidance on classification of engagement findings and engagement assessments across the network.
+Review teams receive training to support them in fulfilling their responsibilities, and utilise a range of checklists and tools developed at the network level when conducting their inspection procedures.
+The network inspection team supports review teams by monitoring the consistent application of guidance on classification of engagement findings and engagement assessments across the network.